-Question #1: Is Lean Six Sigma the Answer?
+1. Is Lean Six Sigma the Answer to Process Excellence?

-That’s a great idea.
 Since I know having data helps you to be more successful with process improvements, maybe I’ll start with overhauling my reporting systems.
-Even better, I know that our call center has really low customer satisfaction scores, so maybe we can just revamp that entire organization.
+I know that our call center has really low customer satisfaction scores, so maybe we can just revamp that entire organization.
 Maybe we can do them both at the same time to really get things moving.
 I can use the Lean Six Sigma consultants for the call center work and the technical consultants for my reporting systems.
 Now, where are their numbers?

 Double whoa!
 Once again, probably some good ideas, but is this really the right wait to start to transform your organization?
 Do you want to just throw out a number of large projects that you think will be great for your organization but will probably cause a lot of turmoil and consternation in the months they take to implement?

-That sounds good, but what am I going to do with a bunch of paper?
+A process assessment sounds good, but what am I going to do with a bunch of paper?
 Don’t I need to just get moving on fixing things so that I can start to catch up to my competitors?
-I really like the “Quickly” part.
+I really like the “quickly” part.
 Does anyone ever get value out of those assessment things?
 Maybe I’ll just do the reporting system and work on the call center after that.

-Sounds like we’re getting closer, but let me give you a few real-life examples of how companies have leveraged process assessments to achieve value in the short and long term.
+Sounds like we’re getting closer, but let me give you a few real-life examples of how companies have leveraged assessments to achieve process excellence in the short and long term.